Extensions of k-regulous functions from two-dimensional varieties: Divisorial valuations

-This question is local so we may consider it on a small neighbourhood $U$ of a given point $x\in X$.
+This question is local so we may consider it on a small neighbourhood $U$ of a given point $a\in X$.
 Firstly we choose it to be so small that $(x_1,\dots,x_n)$ is a parameterisation of $U$.
-We can apply a linear change of coordinates so that the three functions $f,g,h$ are regular with respect to all the variables at the point $x$, such a transformation will not affect the magnitude of $||Dh||$.
-Using Weierstrass Preparation Theorem we can locally present the three functions in the forms
+We can apply a linear change of coordinates so that the three functions $f,g,h$ are regular with respect to all the variables at the point $a$, such a transformation will not affect the magnitude of $||dh||$ nor the value of $\alpha$.
+Using the Weierstrass Preparation Theorem we can locally present the three functions in the forms